learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-04-mod-2-code-challenge---pizza-restaurants-1590156306/README.md

 ### 4. Restaurants Index Page Links

-On the Restaurant index page, each Restaurant's name should link to the restaurant's show page.
+X On the Restaurant index page, each Restaurant's name should link to the restaurant's show page.

 ### 5. RestaurantPizza Form